The Waiting Game: Patience, Hard Work, and Staying Ready

 The Moment Finally Came

 Then, after months of waiting, I finally got the message: FIFA approved my transfer.
 I was officially cleared to play.
-All the training, all the hard work, all the patience—it was worth it.
+All the training, all the hard work, all the patience—but the season was over and I only got to play in the last game.

 The Biggest Lesson: Trust the Process